 Wrist Wraps

 Do Wrist Wraps Help You Lift Heavier?
-(A Coach Answers)
+Here’s What You Need to Know

-As a powerlifting coach, I suggest all my lifters get a pair of wrist wraps.
+Many lifters wonder if wrist wraps can improve their performance in the gym.
+As a powerlifting coach, I recommend that all my athletes invest in a pair of wrist wraps.

-Not every lifter may need wrist wraps to lift heavier though.
-So follow my recommendations below for using wrist wraps while lifting.
+However, not every lifter may require wrist wraps to improve their performance.
+Below, I’ll share my recommendations for effectively using wrist wraps during your workouts.

 Key Takeaways

-• Wrist wraps improve performance by helping you maintain a neutral wrist to avoid loss in technique and power.
+• Wrist wraps help maintain a neutral wrist position, preserving technique and power.

-• Wrist wraps can help with a variety of movements including low-bar squats, bench presses, overhead presses, and front squats.
+• Wrist wraps can enhance performance in movements like low-bar squats, bench presses, overhead presses, and front squats.

-3 Reasons Why Wrist Wraps Help You Lift More
+• 3 Reasons Why Wrist Wraps Enhance Your Lifting Performance

 reasons why wrist wraps help you lift more

-1. They Help You Keep Your Wrists Neutral
+1. They Help You Maintain a Neutral Wrist Position

 “In sports in general, wrist wraps protect the athlete from elbow and wrist injuries by restricting forced or voluntary backward and sideways wrist movement.”